FAIRplus/the-fair-cookbook/content/recipes/interoperability/introduction-terminologies-ontologies_matched.md

 ## Main objectives

-The aim of this recipe is to provide a compact introduction about `controlled terminologies (URL_TO_INSERT_TERM_3696 https://fairsharing.org/search?recordType=terminology_artefact) ` and `ontologies (URL_TO_INSERT_TERM_3697 https://fairsharing.org/search?recordType=terminology_artefact) `, why these resources are central to the preservation of knowledge and data mining and how such resources are developed.
+The aim of this recipe is to provide a compact introduction about `controlled terminologies` and `ontologies`, why these resources are central to the preservation of knowledge and data mining and how such resources are developed.

 ## Controlled terminology or ontology: what's the difference?

-The need for `controlled vocabulary` often arises in situations where validation of textual informat (URL_TO_INSERT_TERM_3698 https://fairsharing.org/search?recordType=model_and_format) ion is necessary for operational requirements.
+The need for `controlled vocabulary` often arises in situations where validation of textual information is necessary for operational requirements.
 The main initial driver for data entry harmonization is to increase query recall.
 In its most basic form, `keywords` may be used to perform indexation.